jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Setup/eclipseclient.md

 If you want to deploy to the IBM Cloud platform also known as BlueMix, then you'll want to install the Cloud Foundry Eclipse plug-in too.
 Let's do that next.

+***
 <a id="cf"></a>
 ## Cloud Foundry Eclipse plug-in
 You use the Cloud Foundry Eclipse plug-in to connect to Codename BlueMix.

 In Eclipse, go to the Help menu and find the option to get to the Eclipse marketplace.
-Next you want to find the plug-in with the name Cloud Foundry Integration for Eclipse, so type that search string and click the search icon.
+Next you want to find the plug-in with the name Cloud Foundry Integration for Eclipse 1.5.1, so type that search string and click the search icon.
 >	![Cloud Foundry](../images/guidesetup/setupcffind.jpg)

 After the results are displayed, click **Install**.
 >	![Cloud Foundry confirm](../images/guidesetup/setupcfplugin.jpg)

-On the Confirm Selected Features page, clear the **GoPivotal, Inc. UAA Integration (optional)** check box and click **Confirm**.
+Next confirm your selection.
+You don't want the GoPivotal entry, so clear that check box.
+Click **Confirm**.
 >	![Cloud Foundry confirm](../images/guidesetup/setupcfconfirm.jpg)

 When you are prompted, accept the terms and click **Finish**.
 If you are prompted to restart Eclipse, click **Yes**.

+***
 <a id="egit"></a>
 ## EGit Eclipse plug-in
 You use EGit to work with Rational Team Concert and a Git repo hosted on JazzHub.